A-Abdeen/net-cat/readme.md

 - Replace <SERVER_IP> with the actual IP address of the server and <PORT> with the port number it's listening on.
 Once connected, you can start chatting with other clients in the group chat.

-Note: When prompted, provide a username, and you can start sending and receiving messages.
+- When prompted provide a username and choose the group chat you want to join.

 That's it!
 You're now ready to run the TCP Chat Server and connect as a client to join the chat.

+-Note: flags available: '--name': allows you to change your name in the group chat.(ex: --name Ahmed)
+                        '--users': shows you the number of users connected.
+                        '--switch': allows you to switch from one group chat to another.(ex: --switch adnan)

 **Authors**